Witch Island: Anna Davis

-It was 1854.
-Her mother had just died.
-A fellow actor, Morris Davis persuaded Anna to marry him without her father's consent.
-She was only fifteen years old.
-Morris proclaimed her to the minister as eighteen years of age.
-Morris was English and Jewish.
+Following the death of her mother, fellow actor Morris Davis persuaded Anna to marry him without her father's consent.
+Because she was 15 at the time, Morris had to claim to the minister that she was of age.
 Morris left the stage to start a store; however, he was addicted to gambling.
 His debts cost him his store as well as their home and furniture.
 With the little money she had, he moved her to New York City.
 By now, Anna wholly believed herself a clairvoyant, and provided Morris the winning numbers for a game of Policy.
 On the win, he swore off gambling to become a diamond broker on Broadway, introducing Alaska black diamonds (Carbonado) to the marketplace.
 He succeeded in this business, but did not give up gambling.
 He took to racetracks instead.
 William M. Tweed, James Fisk and others.
 He lost everything once more and began to beat Anna if she did not give him winning numbers.
 They had to sell everything and move to a cheap home.
 He left her to go fight in the American Civil War.
 Not long after, she returned to her father's home in Milwaukee.
 Morris rejoined her there after the war.
 Over time, they had four children: Leonard, Joseph, Caroline and Mary.

 She grew concerned that Morris was at the gambling tables again so she applied to a theatrical company in Chicago.
 She did not want to return to poverty.
 The manager of the Globe Theatre was so impressed with her powers of clairvoyance and acting talents that he cast her as Camille in La Dame aux camélias (more commonly, "Camille").
 They moved to the south side of Chicago in 1871 and escaped the Great Chicago Fire.
 From this, Morris took his Chicago inventory and moved them to Ohio where started another successful jewelry business with locations in New Orleans, Louisville and Memphis.
 Anna reentered high society in Ohio, often riding horses and sailing in a boat named for her.
 The demand for her clairvoyance grew more in demand.
 She successfully prescribed medications where physicians had given up on the patients.
 She used her powers to successfully aid the Chief of Police in apprehending criminals.
 Her predictions were no longer ridiculed.

 A pair of men robbed the Columbus, Ohio Depot of the Adams Express Company on May 17, 1871.
 They stole between $45,000 in cash and goods out of the safe.
 Allan Pinkerton worked the case.
 He tracked down the perpetrators and recovered most of the goods in under two weeks.
 Theodore and George Washington Bradley (brothers) both confessed.
 One of the men told authorities he had sold solitaire diamond ear-drops worth $1,000 plus other items to Morris.
 Morris was charged.
 After quite the exciting trial, the juror found Morris not guilty of all charges.